-I would like to know what makes a fast carb and a slow carb and maybe list a few?
+I would like to know what a fast carb or a slow carb is, and maybe list a few?

 I'm going to have to guess that what you mean by fast carbs are carbohydrates that are quickly absorbed and metabolized by the body and raise blood sugar levels quickly; and slow carbs are carbohydrates that are absorbed slower and consequently are slower at raising blood sugar levels (and usually don't elevate it as high).

 Fast carbs will be simple sugars (monosaccharides) like glucose and fructose, with disaccharides like sucrose (a glucose and fructose bound together) not far behind.